mozilla/bedrock/docs/testing.rst

 To download geckodriver and have it ready to run in your system, there are a couple of ways:

-- Download its `latest release`_ and add it to your system path, then open your terminal shell, ``cd`` into your `Downloads` directory, and run
+- Download its `latest release`_ and add it to your system path:

         .. code-block:: bash

+            cd /path/to/your/downloaded/files/
             mv geckodriver /usr/local/bin/

-- Download it directly using Homebrew, which automatically places it in your system path:
+- If you're on MacOS, download it directly using Homebrew, which automatically places it in your system path:

         .. code-block:: bash